 When we acquire a business, we record an asset called "goodwill" if the amount we pay for the business, including liabilities assumed, is in excess of the fair value of the assets of the business we acquire.
 We adopted Statement of Financial Accounting Standards, or SFAS, No. 142 "Goodwill and Other Intangible Assets" which establishes new accounting and reporting requirements for goodwill and other intangible assets.
 Under SFAS No. 142, all of our goodwill amortization ceased effective October 1, 2001.
 Additionally, SFAS No. 142 requires that goodwill attributable to each of four reporting units be tested at least annually (absent any impairment indicators).
 The testing includes comparing the fair value of each reporting unit with its carrying value.
 Fair value is determined using discounted cash flows, market multiples and market capitalization.
 Significant estimates used in the methodologies include estimates of future cash flows, future short-term and long-term growth rates, weighted average cost of capital and estimates of market multiples for each of the reportable units.
 On an ongoing basis (absent any impairment indicators), we expect to perform impairment tests at least annually during the first fiscal quarter of each year.
 Impairment adjustments recognized after adoption, if any, generally are required to be recognized as operating expenses.
 Additionally, we are divesting several business units.
-If the sales proceeds are less than the sum of the net assets to be sold, the fair value of the goodwill associated with the assets to be sold and the costs to sell, the Company will be required to write down the carrying value of goodwill.
+If the sales proceeds are less than the sum of the net assets to be sold, the fair value of the goodwill associated with the assets to be sold and the costs to sell, we will be required to write down the carrying value of goodwill.
+We are uniquely at risk with respect to goodwill impairment write down due to the large number of acquisitions we have consummated and our recent divestiture activity.
 We cannot assure that we will not have future impairment adjustments to our recorded goodwill.